 - An accounting of all homeowner association assessments from the date the first escrow closed to the current date;

 - Explaining the required process for electing a board of directors and assisting with the election;

-- Reviewing the CC&Rs and Bylaws with the first elected board of directors;
+- Reviewing the CC&Rs, Bylaws, and any TIC documents, if applicable with the first elected board of directors;

 - Explaining the correct process for holding board meetings, providing required legal notices, holding executive sessions, establishing operating rules, and the Open Meeting Act;